project-aries/gradle-docker-applications-plugin/README.md

 ## Motivation and Design Goals

 As the maintainer of the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) I often get questions about how best to use said plugin for standing up a given companies dockerized application in a gradle context.
 As the aforementioned plugin is compromised of many tasks, each acting as a low-level building block, it can be daunting for new users to understand how all of these tasks are wired together.
 That's where the `gradle-docker-application-plugin` comes in.
-It's built on top of the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) and provides an easy and intuitive way to define your applications and then creates exactly **3** high-level tasks for you to manage them (more on that below).
+Being built on top of the [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin) it provides an easy and intuitive way to define and configure your applications and then creates exactly **3** high-level tasks for you to manage them (more on that below).

-When designing this plugin we wanted to get the following right without any compromises:
+When designing this plugin I wanted to get the following right without any compromises:

 * Provide exactly **3** high-level tasks with which to manage a dockerized-application: **Up**, **Stop**, and **Down**.
 * Allow for defining up to N number of dockerized-application(s) for extremely complex workloads.